 Here at UPS, we're brown but deeply rooted in green.
 Our sustainable, environmentally focused practices date back a century to 1913, when we began consolidating deliveries to limit the number of vehicles on the road.
 We began using electric vehicles in our fleet as early as 1933, marking the start of an alternative fuel vehicle fleet that now numbers almost 2000, saving thousands on fuel annually and reducing our carbon footprint.

 UPS also has one of the most robust and detailed programs for measuring and reporting the carbon impact of our operations, as well as that of our customers.
 We've used that program to help artists find more environmentally responsible ways to manage their concert tours.
-In Pearl Jam's case, we used rail instead of semi trucks or aircrafts to get some of their equipment to a venue.
+In one popular band's case, we used rail instead of semi trucks or aircrafts to get some of their equipment to a venue.
 Doing so reduced a large portion of their carbon output while still ensuring that everything got to the destination on time.

 You too can take steps to protect your shipments and the environment.
 Here are a few things your small business can do to minimize your impact.